EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Adding saturation

 i.e., the A+B cross section (for given given $N_{\mathrm{conn}}$) is equal to the single scattering case, but with $Q_{\mathrm{sat}}^{2}$ corresponding to $N_{\mathrm{conn}}$.
 The same relation holds for p\textsubscript{\emph{t}} distributions (deduced from x\textsuperscript{+}x\textsuperscript{-}).
 One expects, as sketched in Fig. \ref{fig:Contributions-with-increasing}, with increasing $N_{\mathrm{conn}}$ an increasing $Q_{\mathrm{sat}}^{2}$, and a reduction at $p_{t}^{2}<Q_{\mathrm{sat}}^{2}$ compared to $N_{\mathrm{conn}}=1$ (red curve).
 But no change for large p\textsubscript{\emph{t}}.

 If one is interested in large p\textsubscript{\emph{t}}, one replaces $Q_{\mathrm{sat}}^{2}$ by some constant $Q_{0}^{2}=\max\{Q_{\mathrm{sat}}^{2}\}$, and one gets finally

 but only for $p_{t}^{2}$ bigger than the relevant $Q_{\mathrm{sat}}^{2}$ values (a kind of generalized AGK theorem).
 This is extremely important: one gets (for the first time) factorization (in \emph{pp} and \emph{A}+\emph{B}) for inclusive cross sections at high $p_{t}$ in a fully selfconsistent\footnote{ Mandatory: (A) energy-momentum conservation, (B) parallel scattering, (C) MC = theory, (D) factorization for high $p_{t}$ } multiple (parallel) scattering scheme.
-What this means, is shown in Fig. \ref{fig:Jet-cross-section-1}, where the jet cross section versus $p_{t}$ for $pp$ at 13 TeV is plotted.
-This is the same plot as shown earlier, but here we add in addition the full Monte Carlo result (blue points).
-The important point is here: the Monte Carlo curve agrees with the red curve, representing the \uuline{single} Pomeron result based on PDFs. \textbf{Without the requirement formulated in Eq. (\ref{basic-epos4-equation}), the Monte Carlo result (blue) would be a factor 5 below the single Pomeron case (red). }
+What this means, is shown in Fig. \ref{fig:Jet-cross-section-1}, where the jet cross section for $pp$ at 13 TeV is plotted.
+This is the same plot as shown earlier, but here I add in addition the full Monte Carlo result (blue points).
+Important: The Monte Carlo curve agrees at large $p_t$ with the red curve, representing the single Pomeron result based on PDFs. \textbf{Without the requirement formulated in Eq. (\ref{basic-epos4-equation}), the Monte Carlo result (blue) would be a factor 5 below the single Pomeron case (red). }